SteeltoeOSS/Documentation/README.md

 As you get familiar with DocFX, you'll notice the addition of a YAML header in the markdown files.
 Values in this header let you control page design, as well as set the page's `UID`.
 With this, you can create `xref` as well as use DocFX's `@` shorthand.
 Learn more about [linking in DocFX](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).

+> [!NOTE]
-**Note** it should be very rare that you hardcode a link to an 'HTML' page with your markdown.
+> It should be very rare that you hardcode a link to an 'HTML' page with your markdown.
 Instead, use its `UID` and let the path get calculated, as well as get links validated when building the project.

 ### Page display options